-The sponsor has selected for the portfolio Closed-End Funds believed to have the best potential to achieve the trust's investment objective.
-The trust seeks to provide monthly income that is exempt from federal and California state income taxes by investing in Closed-End Funds that invest in California municipal bonds.
-However, the trust may invest up to 20% of the value of its assets in Closed-End Funds that invest substantially all of their assets in municipal bonds that are exempt from regular federal income tax but not from California state income tax.
+The sponsor has selected for the portfolio Closed-End Funds and ETFs believed to have the best potential to achieve the trust's investment objective.
+The trust seeks to provide monthly income that is exempt from federal and New York state income taxes by investing in Closed-End Funds and ETFs that invest substantially all of their assets in tax-free New York municipal bonds.
+However, the trust may invest up to 20% of the value of its assets in Closed-End Funds that invest in municipal bonds that are not exempt from New York state income tax.
 Municipal bonds generally offer investors the potential for stable tax-free income.
 However, a portion of the income may be subject to the federal alternative minimum tax on individuals as well as federal, state and local taxes.
-For tax years beginning after December 31, 2022, exemptinterest dividends may affect the corporate alternative minimum tax for certain corporations.
+For tax years beginning after December 31, 2022, interest on the bonds may affect the corporate alternative minimum tax for certain corporations.